bekiralti/villas-controller-usage-guide/readme.md

 As mentioned earlier, I will spare you the technical details.
 However, you can have a look at [with_code_explanation](with_code_explanation/readme.md) to see how you can derive which *key-value* pairs are valid to use in the config file.

-Before we start, I would like to mention that pretty much everything in VILLAScontroller is a *Component*.
-In order to create specific *Components* you have to tell VILLAScontroller on start-up via the config file which components you want.
+Before we start, I would like to mention that pretty much everything in VILLAScontroller is a *Component* (exceptions exist of course).
+You have to tell `villas-controller` via the config file on startup which components with which settings you want to have.

 ```json
 {